What's behind the success of aligning their people and teams to work as one towards set goals?

 The infographic below tells you the whole story of OKR's, their history, best practices and what leaders using them think of them.

 Want to learn more?
-Go read the "Step by Step Guide to OKRs" free e-book or the "Employee Guide to Getting Started with OKRs".
+Learn how to set OKRs in 5 steps or go read the "Step by Step Guide to OKRs" free e-book or the "Employee Guide to Getting Started with OKRs".
 There are sample OKR templates, examples and helpful links and videos on the OKR Resources site.
 For a big collection of OKR examples, see okrexamples.co.
 Or better yet, try them out for free in Weekdone OKR software.

 The easiest way to implement OKRs in your team right now is to sign up for a trial of Weekdone OKR Software.
 Give it a go – it's free to try.